arseniy-nikitin/CStringLib/README.md

 # CStringLib
-Introducing the C library, which recreate some functions of standard C string library.
+Introducing the C library, which recreate some functions from standard C string library.